MasayoshiSugimoto/java-challenge/readme.md

   retrieve the request id from the request context and prepend it to each log message.
 - Some documentation have been added to the swagger client.
 - Improved error handling.
+- Update logic moved inside the service for atomic operation.

 I implemented what I considered to be high priority changes.

-There is no specific context so I did not change api signatures or things which requires consideration of the requirements.
+There is no specific context so I did not change api signatures as they should be changed according to requirements.
 I believe that in most cases, some architecture pattern already exist in real environments regarding authentication/authorization.
 I did not implement anything regarding security as the implementation would most likely be dictated by the company solution.